christianalfoni/impact/docs/learn/lifecycle.md

 You can force a reactive context to remount by using the `key` property on the provider.
 For example you can use the `id` of a user to ensure that all state management related to the current user will be disposed.

-Consider including a `Suspense` and `Error` boundary when providing a store.
-This ensures that the store stays instantiated when using the `use` hook or an error occurs during the _render_ phase.
+Consider including a `Suspense` and `Error` boundary when providing a reactive context.
+This ensures that the context stays instantiated when using the `use` hook or an error occurs during the _render_ phase.

 ::: info